Illinois Great Apple Crunch

 Create a Crunch on Zoom at home with socially distanced friends and family members.
 Zoom ‘s free version is perfect for adding up to 100 participants with a 40-minute maximum group meeting.
 Sharing screens and Crunching in unison is a great way to enjoy the event safely.
 Want to share your Crunch?
 Screen shot your Crunch and share it on social media with the hashtag #greatapplecrunch, #ILapplecrunch.

 New!
-Zoom Apple Crunch backgrounds
+Zoom Apple Crunch Backgrounds

 Directions for Zoom Backgrounds